larygwil/fontypython/branches/layoutchange/htmldev/help.md

 The effect is usually instantaneous, but you may need to restart certain apps for them to notice.
 (If you find there are still fonts appearing that you do not want to see, please open a ticket.)

-Warning
---
-As you can imagine, a hush could reject all fonts...

-In order to make sure that your system has fonts it can use, fonty requires you to choose a Pog that is installed when a hushing.
-Call it a "Hush Pog".

-Create a Pog, any name; put some typical system fonts into it.
-Good choices are: **DejaVu, Sans, Serif, Mono, Free-, Liberation-, Ubuntu-** and so forth.

-(These kinds of fonts are usually found in "/usr/share/fonts".)

-Choose this Pog when you start a hush.
-If you don't, things may go weird.

-It's not serious, but **you have been warned.**

 Reversing a hush: the Un-hush
 --